ChrisFeeney/Human-Freedom-Index-Python/README.md

 # 3. Countries Differences
-While most countries follow the trend of having a rouhgly 1:1 ratio of personal freedom to economic freedom, there are some that lean more heavily on one side than the other.
+While most countries follow the trend of having a roughly 1:1 ratio of personal freedom to economic freedom, there are some that lean more heavily on one side than the other.

 ![ef_vs_pf_scatter](Assets/efvspf.png)